Union members earn 26% more than non-members per week. Here’s why.

 Union membership = collective bargaining power

-Collective bargaining is usually formalised in the form of an Enterprise Bargaining Agreement (sometimes called Enterprise Agreement or Collective Bargaining Agreement).
+Collective bargaining is usually formalised in an Enterprise Bargaining Agreement (sometimes called Enterprise Agreement or Collective Bargaining Agreement).
 These agreements must be registered and approved by the Fair Work Commission (FWC) before they come into effect, and they remain in place until they expire or are terminated.

-Non-members might still get some benefit from the work of unions and their members, but the data shows that this benefit would be larger if they too joined the cause.
+Non-members might still get some benefit from the work of union members’ negotiations, but data shows that this benefit would be larger if they too joined the cause.

 Since July 2022, The Fair Work Commission (FWC) has published statistical reports each fortnight, providing data on Enterprise Agreements which have been lodged and approved by the FWC in that time.

-This data consistently shows that union-backed EBAs (that is, EBAs which have been negotiated by union members) consistently deliver higher wages than non-union EBAs.
+This data consistently shows that EBAs that have been lodged by a union consistently deliver higher wages than EBAs not lodged by a union.

 Enter your email to access our expert workplace information